 When operations involving barges or vessels without propulsion and/or crew are booked the agent or barge operator/Tow Master should provide a method statement.
-Forth Ports also require the barge proforma to be completed, which can be found on the Forth Ports website or on request from FTNS.
+Forth Ports also require the barge proforma to be completed, which can be found on the Forth Ports website.
 To aid completion please see general guidelines below:

 These are guidelines only and as such may be varied to suit the prevailing circumstances of an individual job.
-The document is to be used in conjunction with the Barge Pro-forma.
+The document is to be used in conjunction with the Barge / Deadship Pro-forma.